 Establish Uniform Definitions

-Categories of Residence to Be Used for Data Gathering
+Categories of Residence to be Used for Data Gathering

-Methods of Data Collection
+Data Collection Procedures

-The DLCL is recommending that library systems work with their member libraries and counties soon on procedures for the collection of adequate nonresident usage statistics.
-Local library policies and procedures should be established for collecting the library usage statistics needed to receive county reimbursement.
-It is important that these policies be uniform countywide and ideally systemwide and even statewide.
-We hope the definitions and guidelines below help achieve the goal of accurate statewide nonresident usage statistics.
+Certain nonresident usage statistics are needed in order for county library plans to meet the statutory county library planning requirements.
+The Division recommends that regional public library systems work with their member libraries and counties on procedures for the collection of adequate nonresident usage statistics.
+Local library policies and procedures should be established for collecting the library usage statistics needed to receive county payments.
+It is important that these procedures be applied uniformly throughout the county and system.
+The definitions and guidelines below help to achieve the goal of accurate and comparable statewide nonresident usage statistics.

-By statute, a county clerk may now have access, upon request, to all books and records used to determine both the annual library material loans to county residents who do not maintain a public library and the total annual library material loans.
-The identities of individuals using the library, however, are protected under Wis.
-Stat. section 43.30.
+It is essential that data be collected in a manner which can withstand scrutiny by your county and adjacent counties.
+If your library has rigorous procedures for confirming the place of residence of each user, your county as well as adjacent counties will probably have no problems accepting your data.
+By statute, a county clerk may have access, upon request, to all "books and records" used to determine both the annual library material loans to county residents who do not maintain a public library and the total annual library material loans per Wis.
+Stat. s.
+43.12 (4).
+However, the identities of individuals using the library are protected under Wis.
+Stat. s.
+43.30.

 - A costing model that focuses on one measure—circulation—is simpler, easier, and less costly to administer than one that factors in a wider range of library services.